phrmendes/dotfiles/README.md

 # Backups

 Scripts and dotfiles files for my personal computer.
-Run `setup.sh` to config everything except gnome extensions.

 ## References